Three Oaths: Maimonides

-Rambam cited the Three Oaths in his famous Epistle to the Jews of Yemen (Iggeret Teiman), written around 1173.
-In this letter, Maimonides attempted to strengthen the morale of the Yemenite Jews, who were suffering from a decree of forced conversion to Islam as well as a false messianic movement which led many Yemenite Jews away from traditional practice.
+Maimonides cited the Three Oaths in his famous Epistle to Yemen, written around 1173.
+In this letter, Maimonides attempted to strengthen the morale of the Yemenite Jews, who were suffering from a decree of forced conversion to Islam as well as a false messianic movement that led many Yemenite Jews away from traditional practice.
 In the letter he states:

-Solomon, of blessed memory, foresaw with Divine inspiration, that the prolonged duration of the exile would incite some of our people to seek to terminate it before the proper time, and as a consequence they would perish or meet with disaster.
-Therefore he warned them (to desist) from it and adjured them in metaphorical language, as we read, "I adjure you, O daughters of Jerusalem, by the gazelles and by the hinds of the field, that ye awaken not, nor stir up love, until it please."
-Now, brethren and friends, abide by the oath, and stir not up love until it please.

 Bahya ben Asher

 The 13th-century commentator Rabbeinu Bachya wrote in his commentary on :